-In this article, you can read about Mandal Commission UPSC.
-This is an important topic for the IAS exam with respect to polity and social issues as well.
+In this article, you can read about the Mandal Commission UPSC.
+This is an important topic for the IAS exam with respect to the polity and social issues as well.

 The Mandal Commission, officially known as the Socially and Educationally Backward Classes Commission (SEBC), was set up on 1st January 1979 by the Indian Government under the then Prime Minister Morarji Desai.
 The Commission was chaired by an MP, B P Mandal.
 The chief mandate of the Mandal Commission was to identify the socially or educationally backward classes of India and to consider reservations as a means to address caste inequality and discrimination.
 The Commission submitted its report to the President on 31st December 1980.

 Background to the issue of Backward Classes